xtclang/xvm/README.md

 Instructions for getting started can be found in our [Contributing to Ecstasy](CONTRIBUTING.md) document.

+## Bleeding Edge for Developers

+If you would like to contribute to the Ecstasy Project, it might be an idea to use the very latest version by invoking

+    gradlew dist-local

+This copies the build from the xvm directory into the brew cellar.

+Note: this would be done after installing the XDK via brew.

 ## Questions?

 To submit a contributor agreement, sign up for very hard work, fork over a giant